 Does spirituality have a part to play in our health?
-Dr. Lyren Chiu of Vancouver knows from experience that it does.
+That is the subject of a recent conference in Vancouver.
+Dr. Lyren Chiu knows from experience that it does.
 As President of the Canadian Research Institute of Spirituality and Healing (CRISH), she is inviting members of the public to join with health care professionals, spiritual care givers and the Institute, for a day of workshops and discussion that aims to provide a diverse, interdisciplinary, multi-faith forum for sharing views and experiences on this topic.

 The purpose of this event, which is being held at Langara College on Monday, November 3, is to translate the day’s discussion into a plan and platform for an international conference in Vancouver in 2015.

 CRISH is a non-profit, professional charity organization devoted to promoting multidisciplinary research and education in spirituality, culture, healing, and health care.
 CRISH is dedicated to creating a new vision of care that is integrative and compassionate.

 Dr. Chiu comes with considerable experience in the matters of spirituality and health.
 She is involved in many community services that bridge Western and Chinese Medicines.
 She is previous president and founding director of the Federation of Traditional Chinese Medicine Colleges of Canada.